-This tutorial is part of our WordPress installation and WordPress management step-by-step training modules, where we show you how to install and manage your WordPress website or blog with no coding skills required.
+This tutorial is part of our WordPress installation and WordPress management tutorials, where we show you how to install and manage your WordPress website or blog with no coding skills required.

-In this tutorial, we show you how to transfer files between your hard drive and your web server.
+In this tutorial, we show you how to transfer data between your hard drive and your server.

-In addition to the detailed step-by-step tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the step-by-step tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.

-How To Transfer Files Between Your Computer And Your Web Server
+How To Transfer Data Between Your Hard Drive And Your Web Server

-This section covers three methods for transferring data between your computer and your server:
+This section covers 3 methods for transferring files between your computer and your server:

 - How to set up a Browser-based FTP client,